Keyboard and Screen Reader Accessibility in Wispr Flow

 Can I use keyboard navigation alongside voice input?

 Yes.
 Keyboard navigation and voice-to-text work independently.
-Use keyboard shortcuts to navigate the interface while using voice input for dictation.
+Use keyboard shortcuts to navigate the interface while dictating.

 The Help menu isn't closing when I press Escape.
 What should I do?

-Make sure the Help menu has focus before pressing Escape.
-Tab to it first, then press Escape.
-If it still doesn't close, click elsewhere in the app to dismiss the menu.
+Make sure the Help menu has focus before pressing Escape — Tab to it first, then press Escape.
+If it still doesn't close, click elsewhere in the app to dismiss it.

 Why do I see a warning about accessibility shortcuts on Android?

-During Android onboarding, Flow warns you not to enable the accessibility shortcut.
-If the shortcut is already enabled, an error screen appears with an "Open settings" button to take you to your device's Accessibility Settings.
+During Android onboarding, Flow warns you not to enable the system accessibility shortcut.
+If it's already enabled, an error screen appears with an "Open settings" button.
 Turn the shortcut off and onboarding resumes automatically.

 Can I turn off autocorrect on the iOS keyboard?

 Yes.
-Go to Settings in Wispr Flow and toggle off Keyboard Autocorrect.
-The toggle is only visible when the Wispr QWERTY keyboard is active, and autocorrect is disabled by default.
+Open Settings in Wispr Flow and toggle off Keyboard Autocorrect.
+The toggle is only visible when the Wispr QWERTY keyboard is active, and autocorrect is off by default.

 I can't switch away from the Wispr keyboard on my iPhone SE.
 What can I do?